Judo-Security/Judo-Node-CLI/README.md

 **On secret retrieval, the decrypted Judo file output would be displayed on the STDOUT which user can pipe to any file.**

-<br>Here is a sample shell script demonstrating storage and retrieval of Judo File on <u>AWS S3 bucket.</u>
+<br>Here is a sample shell script demonstrating storage and retrieval of Judo File on AWS S3 bucket.

 Store Judo file to AWS S3: